HJNVR/high_priority_papers/README.md

 The outputs of the 'src' file will be saved in a newly-created `result` folder.

 # References
-- Original reference papers can be accessed from the reference_papers folder
+- Original reference papers can be accessed from the 'reference_papers' folder